julianhamre/listloc/README.md

 - `--verbose`: Prints every deleted file and directory.

-If no directory path is provided for these commands, the current directory is used.
+If no directory path is provided for these commands, the current working directory is used.

 ### Examples